 As discussed in Note 1, the financial statements of WAPS-FM, Akron City School District, Summit County, Ohio, are intended to present the financial position and the changes in financial position of only that portion of the governmental activities and remaining fund information of the Akron City School District that is attributable to the transactions of the Station.
-They do not purport to, and do not present fairly the financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not present fairly the financial position of the Akron City School District as of June 30, 2019, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.